spurcell/docs/docs/data.md

 - Increment/decrement: `++` `--`
 - Assignment: `=` `+=` `-=` `*=` `/=` `%=`

+Function application expressions of the form `foo(x)` are syntactic sugar for a special case of procedure invocation; this is described in detail under [Control Structures](control.md).

 ## Data Structures

-Data structures in Lo are not objects with message interfaces but more like statically-allocated C arrays: local values that can be directly accessed and modified by the current procedure.
-However, unlike C arrays, there is no such thing as a reference to a data structure that can be passed in a message – a collection is exclusive to a single environment.
-So if you pass a data structure to a procedure, it may need to be copied.
-Constants can be defined as data structures which are then internally immutable.
+Data structures in Lo are passive chunks of data that can be operated on, like arrays in C, not full-blown "objects" in the OOP sense.
+They also can't be shared; like primitives, data structures are strictly local objects that can only be referenced by an enclosing procedure.
+So if you "pass" a data structure as an argument to a procedure, its contents be copied into the invocation message, and the local copy can't be seen or modified by the invoked procedure.

+Constants can be defined as data structures which are then immutable.

 ### Arrays